-- 3.1 "Act" means the Local Government: Municipal Property Rates Act (Act No 6 of 2004) and any amendment thereof; - "Agent", in relation to the owner of a property, means a person appointed by the owner of the property- - (a) to receive rental or other payments in respect of the property on behalf of the owner; or - (b) to make payments in respect of the property on behalf of the owner; - "Agricultural property", in relation to the use of a property, means property that is used primarily for agricultural purposes but, without derogating from section 9, excludes any portion thereof that is used commercially for the hospitality of guests, and excludes the use of the property for ecotourism or for the trading in or hunting of game. - 3.4 "Annually" means once every financial year. - 3.5 "Bed and Breakfast" means a dwelling or second dwelling where less than 3 rooms are used for the purpose of providing lodging and meals to transient guests at a fee; provided that the primary use of the dwelling remains the accommodation of a single family; - 3.6 "Business Property", means- - (a) property used for the activity of buying, selling, or trading in commodities or services and includes offices, crèches, private hospitals, private clinics, cell phone and Telkom towers and hotels; or - (b) Property on which the administration of the business of private or public entities take place.
+- 3.1 "Act" means the Local Government: Municipal Property Rates Act (Act No 6 of 2004) and any amendment thereof; - "Agent", in relation to the owner of a property, means a person appointed by the owner of the property- - (a) to receive rental or other payments in respect of the property on behalf of the owner; or - (b) to make payments in respect of the property on behalf of the owner; - "Agricultural property", means property that is used primarily for agricultural purposes but, without derogating from section 9, excludes any portion thereof that is used commercially for the hospitality of guests, and excludes the use of the property for the purpose of ecotourism or for the trading in or hunting of game. - 3.4 "Annually" means once every financial year. - 3.5 "Business and Commercial Property", means- - (a) property used for the activity of buying, selling, or trading in commodities or services and includes offices, crèches, private hospitals, private clinics, cell phone and Telkom towers and hotels; or - (b) Property on which the administration of the business of private or public entities take place. - (c) Properties used for the purpose of trading and hunting of game

-3.7 "Category"
+3.6 "Category"